yojoots/libbitcoin-system-wiki/Hearn-Error.md

 * Books
 * Money

 This error may arise from failure to accept the [Axiom of Resistance](Axiom-of-Resistance) while continuing to work in Bitcoin.
-This is likely to produce [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance) and a search for resolution may lead one to this error.
+This is likely to produce [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance).
+The subsequent search for resolution may lead one to this error.